SelimArslan1/SelimArslan1/README.md

-My name is Arda Selim Arslan and I am a Freshman student at Bilkent University.
+My name is Arda Selim Arslan and I am a computer science student at Bilkent University.